mkp170791/numpy/doc/neps/nep-0022-ndarray-duck-typing-overview.rst

 using the familiar NumPy APIs, and re-use existing code with minimal (ideally zero) porting overhead.
-As a working shorthand, we call these “duck arrays”, by analogy with Python’s “duck typing”: a “duck array” is a Python object which “quacks like” a numpy array in the sense that it has the same or similar Python API, but doesn’t share the C-level implementation.
+As a working shorthand, we call these “duck arrays”, by analogy with Python’s “duck typing”: a “duck array” is a Python object which “quacks like” a numpy_demo array in the sense that it has the same or similar Python API, but doesn’t share the C-level implementation.